 Robust robot manipulation in unstructured environments often requires understanding object properties that extend beyond geometry, such as material or compliance—properties that can be challenging to infer using vision alone.
 Multimodal haptic sensing provides a promising avenue for inferring such properties, yet progress has been constrained by the lack of large, diverse, and realistic haptic datasets.
-In this work, we introduce the CLAMP device, a low-cost (\textless \$200) sensorized reacher-grabber designed to collect large-scale, in-the-wild multimodal haptic data from non-expert users in everyday settings.
-We deployed 16 CLAMP devices to 41 participants, resulting in the CLAMP dataset, the largest open-source multimodal haptic dataset to date, comprising 12.3 million datapoints across 5357 household objects.
-Using this dataset, we train a haptic encoder that can infer material and compliance object properties from multimodal haptic data.
+In this work, we introduce the CLAMP device, a low-cost (\textless \$200) sensorized reacher-grabber designed to collect large-scale, multimodal, in-the-wild haptic data from non-expert users in everyday settings.
+We aggregate data from 16 CLAMP devices deployed to 41 users to create the CLAMP dataset, the largest open-source multimodal haptic dataset to date, comprising 12.3 million data points across 5357 household objects.
+Using this dataset, we train a haptic encoder that can infer object material and compliance from multimodal haptic data.
 We leverage this encoder to create the CLAMP model, a visuo-haptic perception model for material recognition that generalizes to novel objects and three robot embodiments with minimal finetuning.
-We also demonstrate the effectiveness of our model in three real-world robot manipulation tasks: sorting recyclable and non-recyclable waste, retrieving objects from a cluttered bag, and distinguishing overripe from ripe bananas.
-Our results show that large-scale, in-the-wild haptic data collection can unlock new capabilities for generalizable robot manipulation.
+We also demonstrate the effectiveness of our model in three real-world robot manipulation tasks: sorting recyclable waste from trash, retrieving objects from a cluttered bag, and distinguishing overripe from ripe bananas.
+Our results show that large-scale, multimodal, in-the-wild haptic data collection can unlock new capabilities for generalizable robot manipulation.
 Device assembly guide, dataset, and code can be found here: \url{https://emprise.cs.cornell.edu/clamp/}

 \keywords{Multimodal haptic perception, Data acquisition device, Datasets, Robot manipulation}